-Nevertheless, there will be no more gloom for those who were in distress.
+1 Nevertheless, there will be no more gloom for those who were in distress.

-In the past he humbled the land of Zebulun and the land of Naphtali, but in the future he will honor Galilee of the nations, by the Way of the Sea, beyond the Jordanhave seen a great light;
+In the past he humbled the land of Zebulun and the land of Naphtali, but in the future he will honor Galilee of the nations.

+by the Way of the Sea, beyond the Jordan-

-The people walking in darkness
+2 The people walking in darkness